CONTINUOUS VERSUS DISCRETE

 BY A NATURAL NUMBER we have meant a collection of indivisible ones.

 And we have seen that we can always express in words the ratio of any two of them.
 A historical question has been whether it is possible to express the ratio of things that are not natural numbers, such as two lengths.

 Is one length necessarily a multiple of the other, a part of it, or parts of it?
 Will lengths have the same ratio to one another as natural numbers?

 To take up this question, we must explain what we mean by continuous versus discrete.

 Now, half a chair is not also a chair; half a tree is not also a tree; and half an atom is surely not also an atom.
 A chair, a tree and an atom are examples of a discrete unit.
-A discrete unit is indivisible, in the sense that if it is divided, then what results will not be that unit, that thing, any more -- half a person is not also a person
+A discrete unit is indivisible, in the sense that if it is divided, then what results will not be that unit -- it will not be another one -- any more.
+Half a person is not also a person

 We count things that are discrete.
 One person, two, three, four, and so on.
 What is more, a collection of discrete units will have only certain parts (Lesson 1).
 Ten people can be divided only in half, fifths, and tenths.
 You cannot take a third of them.